 An effective and useful strategy for identifying which keyword search terms are trending and doing well depending on the geographical locations is Google Trends.

 Therefore, as an online marketing agency, data from Google Trends can be extremely useful for picking out the right industries and businesses in the right geographic locations that have and are going through a surge in consumer demand during the coronavirus pandemic.

 Reaching potential clients for your online marketing and advertising services needs to be done at the right time and place; timing is everything during such testing and uncertain times…

-As opposed to basing your business pitch on immediate short-term actions that deal with the increased demands, Ben Givon advises that you also cover more long-term targets by focusing on seasonal peaks which let your potential clients know that you are prepared for imminent bounce backs and surges in consumer demands.
+As opposed to basing your business pitch on immediate short-term actions that deal with the increased demands, Ben Givon advises that you cover more long-term targets.
+By focusing on seasonal peaks, let your potential clients know that you prepared for imminent bounce backs and surges in consumer demands.

 Refine your proposal

-Ben Givon points out that the most effective proposals are those that provide clear cut data and a strategy that lets the potential client understand exactly how your expertise and planning will benefit their business in both the short-term and the long-term, which will ultimately draw in more leads and conversions.
+Ben Givon points out the most significant proposals that provide clear cut data.
+Also, a strategy that lets the potential client understand precisely how your expertise and planning will benefit their business.
+Both in the short-term and the long-term, which will ultimately draw in more leads and conversions.
 Don’t forget to use Google Trends to stay up to date with all the latest keyword search terms that are trending right now.

-If you adopt a targeted approach to businesses and industries that are witnessing increased demands, stay updated with Google Trends and create well-thought out and effective proposals, you can maintain a fresh flow of clients for your online marketing agency that will ultimately support you during these challenging, unprecedented and uncertain times.
+If you adopt a targeted approach to businesses and industries that witness increased demands, stay updated with Google Trends, and create well-thought-out and compelling proposals.
+You can maintain a fresh flow of clients for your online marketing agency that will ultimately support you during these challenging, unprecedented, and uncertain times.